estii20/perfect_pointes/README.md

 For a pointe shoe e-commerce website, understanding user needs is crucial for providing a satisfying and effective shopping experience.
 Here are some user needs that this type of website aims to address:

 1. Product Information and Variety:

 Accurate Details: Users need comprehensive information about pointe shoes, including materials, sizes and fitting guides.

 Variety: Cater to different levels of dancers, offering options suitable for beginners, intermediate, and professional dancers.

 2. Ease of Navigation and Search:

 Intuitive Interface: Users need an easy-to-navigate website with clear categorisation and filtering options to find the right shoes efficiently.

-Search Functionality: A robust search bar with filters for brand, size, style, and level helps users find specific products quickly.
+Search Functionality: A robust search bar with filters for brand, size, style, and level to help users find specific products quickly.

 3. Reliable and Secure Shopping:

 Trustworthiness: Users need assurance of secure transactions and protection of personal information.

 4. User Experience and Convenience:

 Mobile Compatibility: With a growing number of users shopping via mobile devices, the site should be mobile-friendly.

-Personalisation: recommended products and saved preferences enhance the shopping experience.
+Personalisation: recommended products in the categories and saved preferences enhance the shopping experience.

 5. Customer Support and Assistance:

 Responsive Support: Access to customer service via email, or phone helps address queries, sizing concerns, or technical issues.

 Sizing Guidance: Providing accurate sizing charts or tools helps users choose the right fit.

 6. Educational Content:

 Guides and Resources: Articles, videos, or guides about proper fitting, care, and maintenance of pointe shoes are valuable to users.

 __Colours:__